atlantis-nova/vergil-agent/README.md

 # Please cite
-Algorithm: **zeroCPR**<br>
+Algorithm: **guiding-mechanism**<br>
 Author: **Michelangiolo Mazzeschi**<br>
 Published: **2nd September 2024**

-# Vergil agent: a guiding-meachanism enabled agent (gmA)
+# Vergil agent: a guiding-mechanism enabled agent (gmA)

-This tool is used to create **guiding-mechanism enabled agents (gmA)**: bots that are specialised in guiding the user towards specified goals with minimal interaction required from the devs (the so called Socratic method).
-The main problem we are trying to address is that most times, if an agent is programmed to guide the user by asking questions, there might be no end of the depth of the granularity.
+This tool is used to create **guiding-mechanism enabled agents (gmA)**: bots that are specialized in guiding the user towards specified goals with minimal interaction required from the devs (the so-called Socratic method).
+The main problem we are trying to address is that most times, if an agent is programmed to guide the user by asking questions, there might be no end to the depth of the granularity.

-Ex. when conduing the Socratic method, a **regular agent** (without any integrated guiding mechanism) programmed to recommend artwork to a customer will ask a neverending set of questions (though below we are going to use fashion, art is an even better example, as it has a tendency to ask for questions endlessly):
+Ex. when conducting the Socratic method, a **regular agent** (without any integrated guiding mechanism) programmed to recommend artwork to a customer will ask a neverending set of questions (though below we are going to use fashion, art is an even better example, as it has a tendency to ask for questions endlessly):
 ```
 Bot:    Do you already have an artwork in mind?
 User:   not really